garrensmith/Jody/readme.md

 Todo
 ====

-* Add before and afters
+* Add multiple file support
+* console command support
 * Add some useful asserts
 * If I do really well add some mocks